sshahine/JFoenix/README.md

 **NOTE** : You need to update the build.bat to point to Java 1.8 and Apache Ant directories.

-# Gradle
+## Gradle
-To build JFoenix, execute the following command
+To build JFoenix, execute the following command:

     gradle build